 Reading and comprehension are equally an important aspect of our curriculum too.
 Children are heard read as often as possible and whole class reading is completed at least three times a week.
-There has been a particular focus on Whole Class Guided Reading this year and the children have taken on these sessions wonderfully.
+We have now introduced Whole Class Guided Reading and the children have taken on these sessions wonderfully.

 Comprehending a text is integral to the enjoyment of reading it – if you don’t understand what the text is about then it just becomes words on a page!
 Comprehension skills are taught in our curriculum as specific lessons and also through our guided reading sessions.